pmilet/playback/README.md

 When setting the x-playback-mode to None the playback functionality is bypassed.

 ### PlaybackId format
-The playback id is composed of differents parts each one carrying important context information.
+The returned playbackid header is composed of differents parts each one carrying important context information.
-The playback id parts are separated by an underscore :
+Each playbackid part is separated by an underscore :

 PlaybackContextInfo_ApiName_PlaybackVersion_RequestPath_RequestMethod_RequestContextHash